EducationPerfect/qa-tech-test/README.md

 ## Run Cypress tests
 New Terminal:
 `yarn run cy:open`

-The run the tests by clicking on the desired spec sheet
+Then run the tests by clicking on the desired spec sheet